 - Use low emissions concrete.

-- More possible banner slogans.
+- See a brainstorm of possible banner slogans.

-Theory: The stages of grief
+Model: The states of grief

-- Fantasy solutions: They can grasp onto fantasy solutions, like:
+People can grasp onto fantasy solutions, like:

 - we can reduce emissions with clean coal,